junting-huang/ds4a_project/README.md

 ### ds4a_project (team 54)
-This is an archive library for all notebook files created for the DS4A Project (Team 54)
+This is an archive for all notebook files created for the DS4A Project (Team 54)

 ### File List